20193290657/Bank/README.md

 	Allows depositing or withdrawing money into/from a specific account.

 	Display All Account Holders List
-	Displays details of all account holders with password protection.
-The default password is set to "password1234".
+Shows a list of all existing account holders with their account numbers, names, account types, and balances.

 	Close Account
 	Deletes/closes a specific account based on the provided account number.